lucidworks/solr/solr/modules/external-files/README.md

   to a minimum.
 * Support for a configurable directory for external files.
 This allows external files to be mounted as a shared drive on each Solr replica to avoid the need to replicate the data to each node.

+It's useful to contrast this design with the external file field design in Solr core.
+The design in Solr core uses a monolithic text file which is optionally sorted.
+The entire file is loaded in a single thread by repeated seeks into the Lucene index to match up the lucene id with a specific float from the file.
+Sharding has limited effect on this because it must still perform seeks for each unique id in the file and a miss is almost as expensive as a hit.
+There is no LRU cache so all of memory can quickly fill up if a large number of external file fields are loaded.

 # Design